antfu/antfu.me/pages/posts/type-inferencing-in-vue.md

 methods.deep.nested.half(4) // ok
 ```

 The typing works well, but it still requires users to define the type interface of Methods first.
-Can we make it infers itself automatically?
+Can we make it infer itself automatically?

 We can do that with function inference: